gazebosim/gz-transport/docs/development/development.rst

 Each publisher advertises the service with a specific scope as described `here
 <http://ignition-transport.readthedocs.io/en/latest/nodesAndTopics/nodesAndTopics.html#topic-scope>`_.
-If the service' scope is `PROCESS`` the discovery won't announce it over the network, otherwise it will send to the multicast group an ``ADVERTISE`` message with the following format:
+If the service' scope is ``PROCESS``, the discovery won't announce it over the network.
+Otherwise, it will send to the multicast group an ``ADVERTISE`` message with the following format:

 .. code-block:: cpp

     HEADER
      0                   1                   2                   3
      0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1
     +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+